Tibbee, Mississippi

 Tibbee, also known as Tibbee Station, is an unincorporated community located in Clay County, Mississippi, United States.
 Tibbee is approximately 7 mi east of Osborn and approximately 3 mi north of Mayhew.

 The community was named after Tibbee Creek.
 Tibbee is located on the former Gulf, Mobile and Ohio Railroad.
 Tibbee was once home to five stores and a school.
-The one-room schoolhouse was first built in 1861 and has since been restored.
+The one-room schoolhouse, Tibbee School, was first built in 1861 and has since been restored.
+It is listed on the National Register of Historic Places.

 A post office operated under the name Tibbee Station from 1858 to 1937.